 It’s always damn fun when my little world in India opens up and someone new steps in to help me down the path to enlightenment.
-Not a path to enlightenment in the traditional sense of the word but in this instance down a grape lined path of liquid happiness.
+Not a path to enlightenment in the traditional sense of the word but in this instance down a grape lined path of liquid happiness (and more buzzy than simply taking new fabulous resveratrol supplements like on MonicasHealthMag.com).
 Recently I was introduced to Abhay Kewadkar, the chief winemaker at UB Group, and he offered to have lunch with me and help open my eyes to just how tasty Indian wines can be by walking me through his Four Seasons line.

 Now, back in Spain my work mates and I used to drink wine almost every day with lunch.
 For almost eight years before moving to India I consumed wine almost daily with both lunch and dinner.
 But here in India, the only time I’ve consumed wine with lunch has been on a lazy Saturday at Café Noir listening to Chandran play while chilling with a friend …or during Sunday brunch (which is usually Champagne or cocktails, not wine).
 I couldn’t actually imagine any circumstance in my current professional life where I could enjoy a glass of wine at lunch … but on this particular afternoon I wasn’t working so I let the fermented love flow!